 PLAN OF DELIVERY: Methods of instruction and technical skills development, either in a school or work setting, as outlined in the approved secondary career and technical education program.
 Plans may encompass either occupational (non-tech prep) or tech prep delivery.

-SECONDARY: An instructional level that includes grades seven through twelve.
+SECONDARY: An instructional level that includes grades six through twelve.

 SUMMER SCHOOL PROGRAM: An instructional program that operates after the standard scheduled school year is over which is designed for students to make-up classes they did not pass, etc. Membership for students in summer school programs should not be reported to Child Accounting.